 Did you know?

-- The Oral Health Sciences Master's programme has evolved out of five dental differentiation programmes that have been offering (clinical) education at ACTA for many years.
+- The Oral Health Sciences Master's programme has evolved out of four dental differentiation programmes that have been offering (clinical) education at ACTA for many years.

-- All five graduate profiles (Endodontology, Periodontology, Oral Implantology and Implant Prosthodontics, Paediactric Dentistry and Orofacial Pain and Dysfunction) lead to an accredited MSc programme in Oral Health Sciences.
+- All four graduate profiles (Endodontology, Periodontology, Paediactric Dentistry and Orofacial Pain and Dysfunction) lead to an accredited MSc programme in Oral Health Sciences.

 - Oral Health Sciences is a joint degree programme of two universities: Vrije Universiteit and the University of Amsterdam.